Syed Iqbal Zaheer: Fake Pearls

 It is a collection of fabricated prophetic sayings.
 This work – collected from five different books – is a short collection of such reports as falsely attributed to Muhammad, and which have somehow been popular among the masses through the centuries.

 A Short History of Israel

-With introduction by Abul Hasan Ali Nadwi, it presents the history of the Jews from the Abraham times until the end of the last century.
+With introduction by Abul Hasan Ali Nadwi, it presents the history of the Jews from the times of Abraham until the end of the last century.

 Bilal, the Abyssinian Out runner

 It is about the life of Bilal written in a story style, but within the parameters of historical evidences.